process-analytics/bpmn-visualization-addons/README.md

 Install dependencies: `npm install`

-Develop the lib and live update the demo: run `npm start`.
+Develop the lib and live update the demo: run `npm run dev:demo`.
 The demo is accessible at http://localhost:5173/

 ## 📃 License